tinegamamboleo/printf/README.md

-This repository contains first group project on printf.
+This repository contains first group project on printf in alx- holberton school.